 This regulation applies to any new or in-use stationary diesel-fueled compression ignition (CI) emergency standby engine.
-The engine involved with this project is fired on natural gas or LPG/Propane and is not compression ignited.
+The engine involved with this project is fired on natural gas and is not compression ignited.
 Therefore, this regulation is not applicable to the engine involved with this project.